opconWizard/opcon-docs/docs/job-types/ibm-i.md

 added to this table in a single job.

-The LSAM assigns the Dynamic Variable values before the job start request is assembled within the LSAM job scheduler so that the assigned values can be used within the job\'s Call information or used by the job itself after it starts execution.
+The LSAM assigns the Dynamic Variable values before the job start request is assembled within the LSAM job scheduler so that the assigned values can be used within the job's Call information or used by the job itself after it starts execution.
 Once the values are stored in the LSAM table, they are available to any feature of the LSAM wherever Dynamic Variables are supported.
 Refer to field definitions below: